Incense In The Wind

 New Moon Aromas (Wonder Incense)

 New Moon Aromas is a relatively recent brand.
 A number of internet shops around the world list New Moon incense, and they can be bought for less than £2 a box on Amazon.
-The website for the brand (newmoonaromas.net) is registered, but not fully active [2024 comment: website now active].
-The brand is owned by Wonder Imports, an Indian owned Australian wholesale company, and their UK branch, Wonder Incense.
-Navan Shah from the company has been in touch to tell me they have their own manufacturing premises in India, so Wonder Incense can be classed as producers rather than just distributors.
+The website for the brand is newmoonaromas.net.
+The brand is owned by Wonder Imports a wholesale distributor run by the Shah family in Australia and the UK (Wonder Incense).
+Navan Shah from the UK branch has been in touch to tell me they have their own manufacturing premises in India, so Wonder Incense can be classed as producers rather than just distributors.
+But I've seen so address of these premises, and I've heard stories about who is making what for whom.
+It's difficult to know anything for sure.
+But, certainly, the lack of a base in India doesn't give good optics.
+Until I am shown evidence to the contrary, I'm listing New Moon Aromas as a commissioner of incense, rather than a maker.

 The incenses are machine made masalas which have been perfumed with fragrant oils, which seems to be a type of incense I have been encountering a lot recently, and which I am identifying on my Incense List as perfumed masala (PM).
 Navan is unable to tell me what proportion of "agarbatti oil" (DEP) is blended with essential oils